General Application Information

 - A bachelor's degree from an accredited undergraduate institution

-- A minimum of 18 hours Latin American content coursework (may be substituted with appropriate experience living or working in Latin America)
+- A minimum of 18 hours Latin American content coursework (or relevant experience living and/or working in Latin America)

 - GRE score (verbal and quantitative portions)